Wales struggle to beat impressive Portugal

 In contrast, Exeter locks Christ Tshiunza, 21 and Dafydd Jenkins, 20, formed Wales' youngest starting second-row partnership, while Lake, 24, led the side on his World Cup debut.

-Scrum-half Tomos Williams led his side out because he was winning his 50th cap, but opposite number Samuel Marques missed with his opening attempt.
+Scrum-half Tomos Williams led his side out because he was winning his 50th cap, against opponents keen to make their mark, but opposite number Samuel Marques missed with his opening attempt.

 Despite an encouraging Portugal start, it Wales scored first with an impressive finish from Rees-Zammit, who collected his own delicate grubber to collect his second World Cup try.